 Transelec manages its risks through a corporate program integrating all company areas.
-Part of the process includes the vision and information provided by the members of the Board of Directors and the employees in direct contact with the risks, through workshops in which past and potential risks are analyzed and aligned with the company's strategy.
+The Part of the process includes the vision and information provided by the members of the Decise Board of Directors and the employees in direct contact with the risks, through workshops that in which past and potential risks are analyzed and aligned with the company's strategy.
 Concrete actions for preventing and/or mitigating these risks are executed, reducing probability of occurrence and impact.
 In addition, risk owners or parties responsible for risks are determined in order to manage said preventive and mitigation measures.
-The methodology used pools characteristics from several internationally used trends, such as COSO FRM and ISO 31000.
+The methodology used pools characteristics from several internationally used trends, such make the termined in OS 31000.